thesaadsalman/thesaadsalman/README.md

 ## Hello world! 👋

-My name is Saad Salman, and I'm a computer science student at Loyola Marymount University with an interest in artificial intelligence and computer graphics.
+My name is Saad Salman, and I'm an alumnus of Loyola Marymount University with an interest in artificial intelligence and computer graphics.

 ***